-Goat densities across the Pest Management Area are currently considered to be high currently.
 Initially, an experienced goat culler should be able to reduce goat numbers to moderately low levels with concerted effort.
 Further reduction of goats to target levels below 1 goat kill per hunter day is likely to be more challenging and require the use of additional tools to locate and kill those remaining.
 These will include (as required):

 - Judas goats -Judas goats are animals that have been caught and fitted with a radio collar before being released back into the target area.
-These goats usually link up with other goats and can be tracked to find their location. - Dogs can be used in more open areas and pasture margins to flush out goats but this method tends to be less effective in thick bush on steep terrain. - Aerial thermal imaging -Thermal imaging and drone technologies have advanced considerably over the past decade to the point where it is now possible to detect warmblooded animals the size of a possum and larger through a forest canopy.
-Drone mounted thermal imaging will be used periodically to detect residual feral goats, pigs and deer (if any) across the Pest Management Area. - Fencing -Reinvasion by goats from unmanaged neighbouring scrubland may be an occasional problem around the perimeter of the Pest Management Area, especially along the north-eastern and southern boundaries.
-The addition of goat proof appendages to boundary fences will be undertaken if the risk of goat reinvasion from unmanaged neighbouring properties is considered by the Alliance managerRequiring Authority in charge of pest-management (in discussion with the goat control contractor) to be highconsiderable.
+These goats usually link up with other goats and can be tracked to find their location. - Dogs can be used in more open areas and pasture margins to flush out goats but this method tends to be less effective in thick bush on steep terrain. - Aerial thermal imaging -Thermal imaging and drone technologies have advanced considerably over the past decade to the point where it is now possible to detect warm-blooded animals the size of a possum and larger through a forest canopy.
+Drone mounted thermal imaging will be used periodically to detect residual feral goats, pigs and deer (if any) across the Pest Management Area. - Fencing -Reinvasion by goats from unmanaged neighbouring scrubland may be an occasional problem around the perimeter of the Pest Management Area.
+The addition of goat proof appendages to boundary fences will be undertaken if the risk of goat reinvasion from unmanaged neighbouring properties is considered by the Requiring Authority (in discussion with the goat control contractor) to be high.
 Determination of where goat-proof fencing is required will be confirmed when the land areas that will be used for all of the offset and mitigation works are confirmed.